eric-xw/Instructions-for-VATIC-installation-/README.md

 4. "Could not reliably determine the server's fully qualified domain name, using 127.0.1.1 for ServerName" error when restarting the apache server: <br>
         Follow instructions [here](http://askubuntu.com/questions/256013/could-not-reliably-determine-the-servers-fully-qualified-domain-name) to solve it.

+5. For some other Server Errors, please go to check the apache log file(/var/log/apache2/error.log) to see what is the problem and solve it with the help of Google. :smile:

 #### Useful Links
 * https://github.com/johndoherty/vatic